 remote: -----> Discovering process types remote: Procfile declares types -> (none)

 So you don’t have any Procfile but you are trying to run web.

-Now we need to create Procfile under the project’s root directory.
+Now I need to create Procfile under the project’s root directory.
 Make sure the name is exactly Procfile without any extension.